 Your router comes with free backup software for all the Windows computers in your home.
 Connect a USB hard disk drive (HDD) to the USB port on your router for centralized, continuous, and automatic backup.

-> To back up your Windows computer:
+To back up your Windows computer:

-- 1. Connect a USB HDD to the USB port on the router. - 2.
-Install the genie app on each Windows computer.
+1. Connect a USB HDD to a USB port on the router.